-You play Lester Knight Chaykin, a young physicist who accidentally manages to destroy his lab and gets himself somehow teleported onto another world.
+The player takes on the role of Lester Knight Chaykin, a young physicist who accidentally manages to destroy his lab and gets himself somehow teleported onto another world.
 After a quick exploration of the local area, he is quickly captured by the sentient inhabitants of the planet, a race of bulky, humanoid creatures.
 Lester then wakes up in a cage with another one of the creatures, looking over what appears to be a mining complex.

 He quickly escapes, eliminating his guard and freeing his companion who proceeds to help Lester leave the complex and get to the surface.
 It is immediately apparent that the alien race was using their own as slaves, and that they operated as a Roman-esque society, albeit with lasers, complete with a colosseum and a harem.
 Lester is eventually caught and nearly killed by one of the creatures, but he manages to defeat his attacker and is saved by the very companion he freed at the start.
 Lester and his companion then ride an enormous bird-like creature off into the distance.

 Out of This World uses 2D side-scrolling mechanics, similar to most platformers released at the time.
-As such, you could move both left and right, run, jump, crouch, and at some points use a laser gun.
+As such, the player could move both left and right, run, jump, crouch, and at some points use a laser gun.
 The gun allows the player to both create charged shots and shields.
 Because Lester can only survive one hit before dying, and in early parts of the game it is entirely possible for the gun to run out of ammo, precision and care are needed when attacking enemies.
-Although weak, the game includes a password system, which affords the player the ability to continue on from previous checkpoint.
+Although inefficient, the game includes a password system, which affords the player the ability to continue on from previous checkpoint.

 As there are no explanatory cutscenes or dialogue, players must figure out for themselves what the nature of the place is, and its true location.
 There is a clue toward the end which suggests that the world where the player character was transported to may not be what it first appears, although that interpretation is left up to the player.